Finance & Accounting job market report cover, Dallas-Fort Worth-Arlington, TX, 2026-06

 Executive Verdict

-Main caution: The biggest mistake is assuming Dallas is a remote-friendly finance market: about 70% of local postings are on-site, about 20% hybrid, and about 5% remote.[18]
+Main caution: The biggest mistake is assuming this is a remote-friendly generalist market; only about 5% of local postings are remote, and employers are paying more for specialized skills rather than broad finance experience alone.[13][2]

 What Changed Recently